-- Title IX Pregnancy Statement: If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
+Title IX Pregnancy Accommodations Statement:

+• If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
 To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
 Once approved, notification will be sent to the student and instructors.
-It is the student's responsibility to work with the instructor to arrange accommodations. - Revised fall 2019
+It is the student's responsibility to work with the instructor to arrange accommodations.
+Contact the Director of Health and Wellness at 806-716-2362 or email cgilster@southplainscollege.edu for assistance.